vitormascia/stark-future-exercises/README.md

 ## Exercise 2 - JavaScript Concurrency

 Given an array of URLs and a `MAX_CONCURRENCY` integer, implement a function that will asynchronously fetch each URL, not requesting more than `MAX_CONCURRENCY` URLs at the same time.
 The URLs should be fetched as soon as possible.
 The function should return an array of responses for each URL

+### 1.1 Simple image data fetcher

+This exercise demonstrates how to fetch multiple image URLs concurrently, while limiting the number of simultaneous HTTP requests.
+It retrieves image metadata, such as buffer size and dimensions, for each URL.
+The function returns an array where each element corresponds to either the image metadata or an error, preserving the order of the input URLs

+### 1.2 Why a Queue?

+A queue is used to control concurrency effectively.
+By using a queue with a fixed number of workers (MAX_QUEUE_CONCURRENCY), we ensure that no more than the allowed number of requests run at the same time.
+This avoids overwhelming the network or the remote servers and helps manage resource usage efficiently.
+Additionally, the queue preserves task order, enabling the results array to map back to the original input order

+### 1.3 Time Complexity (Big O Notation)

+- Each URL is fetched exactly once, and the overhead of managing the queue and callbacks scales linearly with the number of URLs.
+The concurrency controls do not increase the asymptotic time complexity but do impact actual runtime performance by limiting simultaneous requests
+- Answer: `O(n)` — where `n` is the number of URLs

+### 1.4 Space Complexity (Big O Notation)

+- The space complexity is linear because the function stores a results array with one slot per URL, and each slot holds either the image metadata or an error object.
+Additional memory is used transiently for each HTTP response buffer and image dimension data but does not exceed O(n) overall
+- Answer: `O(n)` — where `n` is the number of URLs